Funded in part by the Stanley-UI Foundation Support Organization

 - provide adequate evidence of academic and linguistic (if applicable) preparation;

-- have clearly defined academic and personal objectives;
+- have clearly defined degree-related academic and personal objectives;

 - contribute to student’s overall academic program;

-- Recipients must present their research to the University of Iowa community and may be asked to participate in the International Programs Student Funding Expo or other International Programs events.
+- Recipients must present their research to the University of Iowa community and may be asked to participate in International Programs events.

-- Recipients are expected to credit the fellowship on their theses/dissertations and should acknowledge the Stanley-UI Foundation Support Organization in all written materials.
+- Recipients are expected to credit the fellowship on their theses/dissertations and should acknowledge the Stanley-UI Foundation Support Organization in all materials, such as PowerPoint presentations and written research documents.

-1. Completed Electronic Application Form consisting of the the following (to be submitted by student):
+1. Completed Application Form consisting of the the following (to be submitted by student):

 - Personal Information